duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 - requires hardware support
 - hardware counter implementation
   - every page entry has a counter
-    - every tmie the page is referenced through this entry, copy the clock into the counter
+    - every time the page is referenced through this entry, copy the clock into the counter
   - when a page needs to be changed
     - look at the counters (clock) of the pages
     - find the one w/ smallest value (least recently used)